john9francis/radiation-modeling/timeSpent.md

 Goals: 20 hours

 - Come up with some research papers to read and learn more about medical radiation procedures
-- Set up GitHub repository
+- ✅Set up GitHub repository
 - Make a Python virtual environment
 - Make a plan for the project